vlpakhomov/mipt-cpp/big-integer/README.md

 - Implementation encapsulation principle using class methods.
 - Implementation information hiding principle using access specifiers.
+- Use the #pragma preprocessor directive for header guards.
 - Use sanitizers and valgrind for find memory bugs and undefined behaviour.
 - Following the C++ style (not use C functions such as memset, use std toolkit).
 - Use basic rules and idioms for operator overloading.